Silk Road specialist small group history tours for mature travellers

 - Comprehensive sightseeing tours with English speaking guides, including all entrances fees throughout.

-- Visa assistance with letters of introduction to Uzbekistan & Kyrgyzstan.
+- Visa assistance with letters of invitation to Uzbekistan.

 - Services of a Tour Leader.